 THIS BLOG claims no credit for any images posted on this site unless otherwise noted.
 Images on this blog are copyright to its respectful owners.
-If there is an image appearing on this blog that belongs to you and do not wish for it appear on this site, please E-mail with a link to said image and it will be promptly removed.
+If there is an image appearing on this blog that belongs to you and does not wish for it appears on this site, please E-mail with a link to said image and it will be promptly removed.

 An integral element of Interior spaces, upholstery and soft furnishings contributes immensely to the decor of the room.
-Apart from providing the functional usage, it bestows a certain character to the furniture and overall room.If one plans for renovation on lower budget, changing fabric proves to be the easiest and chick way to bring in glamour or blend in some serenity.
+Apart from providing the functional usage, it bestows a certain character to the furniture and overall room.If one plans for renovation on the lower budget, changing fabric proves to be the easiest and chick way to bring in glamour or blend in some serenity.
 While choosing the above, one needs to be wise enough and visualize the final look beforehand so as to prevent any mistakes in the purchases and at the same time achieving the desired look.

 The two elements have their own history and have evolved over centuries.Talking separately, upholstery and soft-furnishings are two different terms.
-The former deals with provision of fabric to the furniture as a cover whereas the latter is all about dressing up the windows.
+The former deals with the provision of fabric to the furniture as a cover whereas the latter is all about dressing up the windows.
 As stated above, these two play a vital role in defining the character & is a direct reflection of the owner’s personality and mood in each thread and pattern.

 There are a plethora of fabrics available, suiting all budgets and satisfying a wide platter of tastes.
 The fabric is the most visible part of any furniture and undergoes maximum wear and tear.
 Thus, it becomes important to keep few important factors like durability, cleanability and the resistance to fading.
 The fabrics are also classified on the basis of thread counts and the higher the number, better the resistance to wear and tear.

 A basic classification of fabrics would be into natural fabrics and synthetic fabrics.
 Talking about natural, this would include linen, cotton, wool, or cotton blend.
 Linen is suited best for the adult areas as it has a tendency to wrinkle easily and also it cannot take heavy wear and tear.
 Leather requires good maintenance and proper care should be taken while cleansing it, preferably a leather soap.
 Cotton and wool are quite sturdy as well as durable.
-They offer good resistance to wear and tear and are refined with the help of blending other fiber.
-Silk is a delicate fabric and should be restricted to specific usage with proper care.
+They offer good resistance to wear and tear and are refined with the help of blending other fibre.
+Silk is a delicate fabric and should be restricted to specific users with proper care.